An artist born but once in centuries: Tributes pour in after Lata Mangeshkar's death | Entertainment

 ''She took the country to greater heights, all over the world with her singing.
 Her voice was magical.
 Her loss is humungous, it's a void for all of us.
 I visited the hospital and had her darshan.
 It's the end of an era,'' Gadkari told reporters.

-From the film industry, actors Shabana Azmi, Akshay Kumar, Ajay Devgn and filmmaker Hansal Mehta paid tributes to the singer.
+From the film industry, actors Dharmendra, Amitabh Bachchan, Shabana Azmi, Salman Khan, Madhuri Dixit Nene, Akshay Kumar, Ajay Devgn and filmmaker Hansal Mehta paid tributes to the singer.

+''The whole world is sad, Can't believe you have left us !!!
+We will miss you lata ji pray for your soul be in peace,'' wrote Dharmendra on Twitter.

+Bachchan paid tributes to Mangeshkar, whom he described as ''The voice of a million centuries''. ''... her voice resounds now in the Heavens!
+Prayers for calm and peace,'' he wrote on his blog.
+Lalit Pandit of the composer duo Jatin-Lalit, who worked with the singer on films like ''Dilwale Dulhania Le Jayenge'' and ''Mohabattein'', said she had a ''fantastic sense of humour'' and would always remember things. ''Her memory was vivid.
+If she met you, she'd remember you, if you shared something with her, there's no way she's forgetting it,'' he told PTI.

 Devgn wrote, ''An icon forever.
 I will always savour the legacy of her songs.
-How fortunate were we to have grown up listening to Lataji's songs.
-Om Shanti.
-My deepest condolences to the Mangeshkar family.''
-Mehta said ''the heavens are blessed'' to be in the company of the Nightingale of India. ''The nightingale moves on.
-The heavens are blessed.
-There will never be another Lataji.
-Om Shanti,'' Mehta tweeted.
+How fortunate were we to have grown up listening to Lataji's songs...''
+Mehta said ''the heavens are blessed'' to be in the company of the Nightingale of India.
+AR Rahman, who composed Mangeshkar's song ''Jiya Jale'' from ''Dil Se'', posted a photo with the veteran and wrote, ''Love, respect and prayers.''
+Anushka Sharma, Priyanka Chopra Jonas and Kareena Kapoor Khan posted their tributes on Instagram.

-Cricket commentator Harsha Bhogle said ''one of the greatest Indian has left us'' today.

-''Thank you for the songs, the memories, the pride we felt because of you. #LataMangeshkar,'' he tweeted.
+''Sad sad day for India as our nightingale leaves her mortal body.
+Lataji's voice has immortalised her for ever,'' Sharma wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)